DevelDoe/devel-react/readme.md

   * This concludes version 1.0 of the project.
 The project is now a basic react app that you can build upon and use to quickly deploy professional React web applications.

-* 1.1 DevelStrap - Added Firebase CRUD
-  * This minor update adds Firebase as a backend CRUD solution.

 ## Webpack & Babel

 You will need to have Webpack installed globally in order to build the applicatinon.